Prakash1256/backend-task/README.md

 - Access to IIFL MarketFeed API keys

-- Python 3.x (if Python is chosen) or a C compiler

 ## Steps:

 ## Clone the repository.

--Install dependencies (Python example):

-- pip install requests pyodbc

 - Configure config.json with API keys, scrips, and database connection details.